pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/30_Memory Leaks in React.js.md

 };
 ```

-##### Issue is immediately calling the setCounter function in the onClick event handler. <u>The function is invoked immediately on page load and not when the event is triggered</u>
+##### Issue is immediately calling the setCounter function in the onClick event handler. <ins>The function is invoked immediately on page load and not when the event is triggered</ins>

 ```js
 // Solution to above problem